-The ISO (International Organization for Standardization) standards are the cornerstone of quality and safety—and this is especially true in the medical device sector.
-Primary ISO standards, such as ISO 13485, are supplemented with a wide range of specific ISO standards, such as ISO 15223, which covers medical device labeling, and ISO 14155, which concerns human medical trials.
+The International Organization for Standardization (ISO) standards are the cornerstone of quality and safety—and this is especially true in the medical device sector.
+Primary, ISO standards such as ISO 13485 are supplemented with a wide range of specific ISO standards, such as ISO 15223, which covers medical device labeling, and ISO 14155, which concerns human medical trials.

 These globally recognized benchmarks are essential for manufacturers and organizations, providing a clear and comprehensive roadmap for producing medical devices that meet and exceed international expectations for performance, safety, and regulatory conformity.

-By rigorously applying these standards, manufacturers are able to manage their systems and processes consistently with the goal of providing products which consistently meet the highest quality, safety, and efficiency benchmarks, playing a pivotal role in advancing global healthcare standards.
+By rigorously applying these standards, manufacturers can manage their systems and processes consistently, with the goal of providing products which consistently meet the highest quality, safety, and efficiency benchmarks, playing a pivotal role in advancing global healthcare standards.

 Learn more about the International Organization for Standardization in our guide.